Do You Tip Wedding Vendors?

 Imagine that at your wedding.

 Being a DJ is so much more than playing song to song.
 At least, it should be.
 I’ve seen some DJs play the crowd like a fiddle, knowing when and how to get them shuckin’ and twerkin’, but also when to create those chillaxed hold-me-tight moments.
 Others?
 I sometimes look at them like they’ve lost their goddamn mind.
 Your guests will too.
 Do you know how hard it is to make smooth intelligent song transitions?
 Me either.
 I do know, however, how rare it is.
-So if your DJ doesn’t make your guests cringe and your champagne glass to shatter, I suggest a tip.
+So if your guests don’t cringe and your champagne glasses don’t shatter, I suggest a tip.

 Suggested Tip: 15%

 Servers and Bartenders: While most caterers include a service fee, those actual servers and bartenders work hard on the day of the event.
 Do you have any idea how many stupid questions people ask?
-Imagine that a wedding is much a discussion board on the internet.
-Everyone is discussing a meme topic that is slightly personal, controversial, and provocative, like whether or not Baby Yoda is or isn’t Yoda (he isn’t).
+A wedding is much a discussion board on the internet, without admins or moderators.
+Everyone is discussing a meme topic that is slightly personal, controversial, and provocative, like whether or not Baby Yoda is or isn’t Yoda (he isn’t but that doesn’t matter).
 Now imagine that the internet room as your wedding, held in a dimly lit room, with free alcohol, good food, and your angry self-hating cousin coming alone because her boyfriend of three months refused to come.
-And she came to drink.
+And she came to drink away her pain.

 That’s what your servers and bartenders are dealing with.
 Hell, that’s what all of your vendors are dealing with, but servers and bartenders are the grunt workers, with the most hands-on experiences with your guests.
 I hear some of the rudest things directed towards me sometimes, so I can’t imagine what they deal with.
 On top of it all, most servers and bartenders picked up that gig for extra cash, which means they’re putting up with all of that shit simply to keep their phone and internet on.
 Take pity/care, tip them individually!